Face Recognition Lets Palestinians Cross Israeli Checkposts Fast, But Raises Concerns

 Palestinians entering Israel for "humanitarian" purposes — medical treatment, weddings, funerals — are not subjected to the procedure, officials said.

 The number of Palestinians in the biometric database is rapidly increasing.
-Out of the approximate 2.7 million Palestinians living in the West Bank, Israeli defense officials said about 450,000 Palestinians in the West Bank possess electronic ID cards and have their photos stored in the biometric database, up from a reported 383,000 in May.
+Out of the approximately 2.7 million Palestinians living in the West Bank, Israeli defense officials said about 450,000 possess electronic ID cards and have their photos stored in the biometric database, up from a reported 383,000 in May.

-Israel is also building a biometric database of its own citizens, and uses facial recognition technology at its international airport to identify Israeli travelers at passport control.
+Israel is also building a biometric database of its own citizens and uses facial recognition technology at its international airport to identify Israeli travelers at passport control.

 The technology, critics say, helps entrench Israel's military occupation of the West Bank, now in its 52nd year.
-"All of the start-up technologies around policing and surveillance enable us to maintain what should be an unsustainable situation of military occupation," said Jessica Montell of the Israeli human rights group HaMoked.
+"All of the startup technologies around policing and surveillance enable us to maintain what should be an unsustainable situation of military occupation," said Jessica Montell of the Israeli human rights group HaMoked.

 But Israeli officials, and many Palestinian day laborers, praise the new checkpoint system for its efficiency.
 Dubbed "Speed Gate," it "allows the Palestinian population to cross in very short time spans," said defense official Elisha Hanukayev.